 - Set your auto-responder the night before your Staycation so you can really take a break from e-mails.
 This is important!
 It’s not a true Staycation if you have to answer work emails.

 - Impose a ban on your ‘To Do’ list.
 For this day, relish being a human being.

 - Stock up on your favorite food, snacks and drinks.
 I had Greek yogurt, fresh blueberries and granola for breakfast, homemade vegetable soup for lunch, ice cream in the afternoon and Chinese take-out for dinner.
 Everything tasted so fresh and good.

 - Plan a splurge.
 I received a spa gift certificate for my birthday, so I scheduled a hot stone massage.
 It was so divine.
 Ahhhh….
 Your splurge might be playing golf, or taking a yoga class, or going to the bookstore to find a new book, or taking a nap, or catching up on your favorite podcast or show.
 Have some fun during your Staycation

 - Do some nice things for your body.
 Maybe you want to try some stretching or yoga.
 Drink lots of water.
 Eat some healthy food.
 Take a walk.
-Maybe you want to have some quiet time, and meditate, or pray, or write in your journal.
+Perhaps you simply want to have some quiet time to meditate, or pray, or write in your journal.
 Do something that makes you feel good on the inside.

 How about you?
 Do you sometimes feel like a Human Doing instead of a Human Being?
 Could you use a Staycation?